 We have since expanded partnerships with other organizations and people, offering expertise to walk closely with those struggling with mental health issues.
 This includes working with the ‘Calgary Scope Society,’ which has offered training to CSC leadership in identifying particular types of mental illnesses, and engaging with the appropriate community supports, including City of Calgary social workers and area agencies.

-The Centre for the City will offer a clothing store, providing affordable clothing options for those in need and those who desire to dress for success.
-Gently used clothing will be provided to bring dignity and value to those seeking to meet this practical need in their lives.
-An additional part of the vision for this fully operational store, is that would also provide employment opportunities for people in a life change journey.
+We provide free clothing for those in need and those who desire to dress for success.
+Gently used clothing provides dignity and value to those seeking to meet this practical need in their lives.
+The Centre for the City will allow us to expand this vision into a fully operational store that would also provide skill development and employment opportunities for people in a life change journey.

 Most common among churches, the benevolence model meant that when people came to the church seeking help, we reactively provided food and resources on a case by case basis.
 Food drives and mission work to feed the homeless were common throughout CSC history.